 Q. Is there a required campus visit?

-A. Yes.
-There is a minimum of one "Residency" required during one of the clinical management courses.
+A. Yes, two campus visits are required.
+The first visit is a two day orientation immediately before the program begins.
+The second visit occurs during one of the clinical management courses.
 This visit is to evaluate the student's progress and to teach skills not acquired through online learning such as suturing.

 Q. Are there clinical requirements?

 A. Yes.
 The clinical hour requirement depends on the specialty and varies from 650 to 675 hours.

 Q. What about transfer credits?

 A. Course credit that is transferred from other schools is judged individually based on our courses and the course similarity via the syllabus.
 We will not accept a course in which less than a B grade is earned.
 A student must have completed 6 hours of course work at Saint Louis University prior to applying for transfer of credit.